wiggitywhitney/argo-rollouts-istio-prometheus/README.md

 )

 ```
 Later for our success condition we'll divide the rate of successful requests by the rate of all requests, which will give us our success rate.
+If we have no failing requests, that will give us a success rate of `1`.

 ### Install Argo Rollouts